 As a business owner, it’s important to make time for financial planning.
 Putting strong plans in place now can help protect your business from the consequences of unforeseen events that are often out of your control.
 If these events occur without a financial plan, it could be too late to shield your business from the impact.

 Consider the following key financial planning questions to see how your business would fare if the unexpected happens.
-Your financial advisor should help you focus on their future goals while safeguarding your business from unforeseen events.
-A financial professional working with your current advisors can provide advice and expertise, while recommending solid strategies to help protect your business from costly mistakes.
+Your financial professionals should help you focus on their future goals while safeguarding your business from unforeseen events.
+A financial professional working with your current financial professionals can provide advice and expertise, while recommending solid strategies to help protect your business from costly mistakes.

 Don’t let your business change in an instant.